-- 1. Maintaining a minimum cumulative GPA - 2.
+- 1. Maintaining a minimum cumulative GPA (Grade Point Average) - 2.
 Maintaining a minimum completion rate of cumulative registered credits - 3.
-For financial aid recipients, there is also a maximum timeframe for program completion refers to the student's status at the beginning of the term for the Minnesota State Colleges and Universities Accountability Dashboard. https://www.minnstate.edu/board/accountability/index.html
+For financial aid recipients, there is also a maximum timeframe for program completion

 Success - The sum of the number of students in the entering cohort who have graduated, transferred to another institution of higher education, or are retained at FDLTCC during the specified term.